User Guide

 IP Ranges

-Within a network, you can define IP ranges to designate blocks of addresses for specific purposes:
+IP ranges designate blocks of addresses for specific purposes:

-- Reserved -- addresses set aside (e.g., for future use or infrastructure)
+- Reserved -- addresses set aside for infrastructure (yellow indicator)

-Each range has a start IP, end IP, name, and type.
+Each range has a start IP, end IP, type, and optional description.
+The IP count is shown inline.

 Utilization Tracking